inai simple cantik

 Design 4: The Wrist Cuff.
 Draw two parallel lines around your wrist like a bracelet.
 Fill the space with crisscross lines, dots, or scallops.

-It’s a versatile design that can be as simple or intricate as you like.
+It’s a versatile design that can be as simple or complex as you like.

 Design 5: The Crescent Moon and Stars.
-Place a delicate crescent moon on the side of your wrist or back of your hand.
-Add a few scattered dots or tiny starbursts to represent stars.
+A delicate crescent moon sits on the side of your wrist or back of your hand.
+Scattered dots, tiny starbursts, really, represent the stars around it.
+Simple.
+Elegant.
+The kind of tattoo that catches light at just the right angle.

 It’s a whimsical and charming design.